cocotb/cocotb/docs/source/simulator_support.rst

 Noteworthy is that despite GHDL being a VHDL simulator, it implements the :term:`VPI` interface.

+To specify a VHDL architecture to simulate, set the ``ARCH`` make variable to the architecture name.

 .. _sim-ghdl-issues:

 Issues for this simulator